xiaopv/xiaopv.github.io/_teaching/2024-spring-mat201.md

 ## Homework

  * Feb.
+27, 2024
+   * Start working on Homework 7 in WileyPLUS.
+   * Do Activity 2.1.4 as practice (we won't go over this in class).
+   * Quiz 6 on Thursday will cover Goal 2, 6, 7, 8, 9, 10.

+ * Feb.
 22, 2024
    * Complete Homework 6 in WileyPLUS.
    * Work on Activity 2.1.3 as much as you can.